-What is a Tax Wage Base?
+What is a Social Security Tax Wage Base?

 Social security taxes, (or OASDI taxes) are the taxes that are taken from your paycheck to contribute to the social security program.
 However, there is a wage base limit, and earnings above this amount are not taxed.

 The social security tax wage bases are per person, and are not impacted by a husband and wife who meet the wage base when adding their incomes together.
+It’s also not impacted by your tax filing status or dependents.

 What Happens When You Reach the Social Security Limit?